-Besides glazing properties, the window frame and any other possible thermal bridges are of importance.
+Besides glazing properties, the window frame and any other possible thermal bypasses are of importance.

 Window frames leak much more heat that window glazing, and may catch fire during fires (depending on the window frames material exposure) causing the window to fall out and spread a wildfire through the window opening into the house.

 Careful condsideration must be paid to choosing window frames, to reduce heat transfer and reduce fire danger.
 New types of window frames are being developed, for example wood frames with exterior metal cladding.

 An energy-efficiency drawback, of energy efficient windows, is the requirement for imaging coherence (transparency) through glazing, which precludes many energy-efficiency options, such as use of metamerism.

 Other building materials do not have that requirement, thereby providing much more opportunity for using reflection and emission to reduce detrimental heat transfer.

 Metamerism was already discussed above, to reflect more light for a given perceived color.
 However, as mentioned, that only applies to the visible light spectrum.

 Heat transfer applications for architectural design must also account for IR radiation, not just visible light characteristics.
 The visible and IR spectrums must be used together.